 A. Yes, as we told you, you will need a U.S. DOT number.
 But there is more.
 If it is not for commerce, you will need a Class A license.
-If it is for commerce (e.g., the horses are boarders), then you will need a CDL license.
+If it is for commerce (e.g., the horses are boarders), then you will need to go on a CDL Training course and obtain a CDL license.

 Q. What if my vehicle is less than 26,000 and my trailer is less than 10,000 pounds, and I am only hauling my own horses?

 A. According to what The Equiery understands, nothing is required.

 A. From Matt Teffeau, Maryland Farm Bureau: Earlier this year, the Maryland Farm Bureau held a number of successful farm trucking forums throughout the state.
 At each forum the question about apportion registration was raised by farmers.
 A complex issue, apportion registration is actually in accordance with the International Registration Plan (IRP).
 The IRP is an agreement among states and some Canadian provinces regarding the collection and apportioning of registration fees for commercial vehicles that travel across state lines.

 According to the Maryland Motor Vehicle Administration website, a Maryland-based vehicle must be registered under the IRP when it:

 – Is used for the transportation of persons for hire, or is designed, used or maintained primarily for the transportation of property; and,

 • Is a power unit having two axles and gross vehicle weight (GVW) or registered gross weight in excess of 26,000 pounds; or,

 • Is a power unit having three or more axles, regardless of weight; or,